moverisJustin/charybdis-wireless-3x6/README.md

 ### Flexible PCB Thumbs (for left)
 [Link to repo](https://github.com/Bastardkb/TBK-Mini-PCB-thumb-cluster/releases/tag/2.1)

-As I mentioned above, I ordered with 0.8mm thickness and did not change anything else (other than dying it to black at no extra cost on 0.8mm)
+As I mentioned above, I think I ordered with 0.6mm thickness and did not change anything else.

 ### Flexible PCB for the plate (3x6)
 [Link to repo](https://github.com/Bastardkb/TBK-Mini-PCB-plate/releases/tag/2.21)

-Again, I ordered with 0.8mm thickness and dyed it black
+Again, I ordered with 0.8mm thickness.
+Others dyed the boards black.
+I didn't think it would be that big of a deal.
+I was wrong.
+It wouldn't be a big deal if I was building one of the full size Charybdis.
+However, in the future I will probably re-order these with the boards dyed black so that they are less obvious.
+That is annoying since I had to order several of these already.
+I have enough to build 5 complete sets.
+Oops.

 ### 3D Prints
-A good friend and a colleague of mine [pbacterio](https://github.com/pbacterio) assisted me with 3D prints.
+I printed everything for this build on my BambuLab P1S.
+I used Matte PLA for the blue and the orange and regular PLA for the black.
 I will add the link of each part have 3D printed for a 3x6 build.

+I followed the BKB instructions for settings for my printer.
+That said, I don't know that it was completely necessary.

 This is different from the official README, as it does not use bearings for trackball and uses ceramic bearing balls.
 Some of the designs require the 3D model to be mirrored, I will link my mirrored files in this repository (Please refer to [Disclaimer](#disclaimer)).

 - [Right case 3MF](https://github.com/Bastardkb/Charybdis/blob/2dad0ca/files/3x6%20mini/CMini_v1_v11.3mf), [STEP file](https://github.com/Bastardkb/Charybdis/blob/9afdbc9/files/3x6%20mini/CMini_v1_v11.step)
 - [Left case STL](./3d-prints/case_v3_v29_mirrorred.stl)